microprocessorians/UART/README.md

 # UART
-Implementation of Universal Asynchronous receiver and transmitter module in Fpga
+Implementation of Universal Asynchronous receiver and transmitter module in FPGA

 When do we need a UART?